computational-psychology/hrl/docs/calibration/others.md

 A monitor is not equally bright everywhere.
 Luminance typically falls off towards the edges and corners, and the fall-off can be several percent.
-The [LUT](gamma-correction-linearization) is measured at one place on the screen, normally a patch at the centre, so it describes the centre and nowhere else.
+The [LUT](gamma-correction-linearization) is measured at one place on the screen, normally a patch at the center, so it describes the center and nowhere else.

-This matters whenever a stimulus is not centred, and in particular for any experiment that compares two patches at different screen positions, such as [mutual matching](../templates/mutual-matching) or the two-sided displays in [MLCM](../templates/MLDS-MLCM).
+This matters whenever a stimulus is not centered, and in particular for any experiment that compares two patches at different screen positions, such as [mutual matching](../templates/mutual-matching) or the two-sided displays in [MLCM](../templates/MLDS-MLCM).
 An apparent difference between left and right